 Westgate River Ranch is a quiet escape away from all the hustle and bustle of city life.
 The property, which is located about 90 minutes from Orlando, gives access to the 1,300-mile trail known as the Florida Trail (one of 11 National Scenic Trails in the U.S.) where modern-day cowboys (and cowgirls) can meander on horseback through the pine-palmetto flat woods, oak hammock, scrub and cypress-strand.

 As you make your way westbound from Yeehaw Junction from the Florida Turnpike, keep an eye out for grazing cattle and wild deer.
 There’s nothing for miles until the Westgate River Ranch sign pops into view.
 Within minutes you’ll be driving through the gate and past a herd of buffalo and longhorn cattle.

 As you might guess, horses are a huge part of the ranch.
-Besides lessons, guided trail rides and pony rides, the resort hosts a Saturday night championship rodeo each week, featuring trick riding, bull riding and barrel racing inside its 1,200-seat rodeo arena.
+Besides dishing out the internet-famous lessons in horseback riding Orlando locals rave about and out-of-staters crave, the resort hosts a Saturday night championship Florida rodeo each week, featuring trick riding, bull riding and barrel racing inside its 1,200-seat rodeo arena.
 Tickets are $17/adult and $9/children 5-12.

 Yes, the resort has lodge rooms, cabins, cottages and campgrounds, but the best way to experience this matchless destination is by glamping (glamorous camping), which delivers all the fun of the outdoors minus all the work of the tent set up, the uncomfortable night’s sleep and the endless buzz of mosquitoes in your tiny, hot tent.